 Peterson is a private pilot who often flies his own single-engine plane to get around his large district and visit with his constituency.
 He also is an avid outdoorsman who enjoys hunting and fishing whenever time permits.

 During his public service career, Peterson has been a strong advocate for farmers and small business owners, and a leader on both federal tax policy and conservation issues.
-He has been a leader on the last three Farm Bills passed by Congress.
+He has been a leader on the last four Farm Bills passed by Congress.
 He is a founding member of the conservative Democrats’ “Blue Dog” Coalition, which continues to be a voice for fiscal responsibility and pragmatic government policies.
-Peterson is the most senior member of the House Committee on Agriculture and currently serves as its Ranking Member.
-He previously served as Chairman in the 110th and 111th Congresses and as Ranking Member in the 109th Congress.
+Peterson is the most senior member of the House Committee on Agriculture and currently serves as its Chairman.
+He previously served as Chairman in the 110th and 111th Congresses.

 Peterson has taken a leading role in Congress promoting biofuels as a homegrown way for America to meet its growing energy needs, and he has introduced legislation to expand biofuel production and use.
 Peterson’s leadership led to the successful passage of the 2008 Farm Bill, which preserved the safety net for farmers while making historic new investments in food, farm and conservation programs that are priorities for all Americans.